SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSEMailAgent/CreateFolder.md

----
+﻿---
-title: crmscript_ref_NSEMailAgent_CreateFolder_NSEMailConnectionInfo_p_0
+title: crmscript_ref_NSEMailAgent_CreateFolder
-description: NSEMailAgent.CreateFolder(NSEMailConnectionInfo p_0)
+description: Void CreateFolder(EMailConnectionInfo connectionInfo)
 intellisense: NSEMailAgent.CreateFolder
-sortOrder: 2854
-keywords: CreateFolder(NSEMailConnectionInfo)
+keywords: NSEMailAgent,CreateFolder
 so.topic: reference
 ---

 Create a new folder on the server

+**Parameters:**
-* **connectionInfo:** All information needed to connect to the mailserver
+ - **connectionInfo** All information needed to connect to the mailserver